-▲ DANGER: Include all of the Fastly VCL boilerplate as a template in your custom VCL file.
+A DANGER: Include all of the Fastly VCL boilerplate as a template in your custom VCL file, especially the VCL macro lines (they start with #FASTLY).
+VCL macros expand the code into generated VCL.
 Add your custom code in between the different sections as shown in the example unless you specifically intend to override the VCL at that point.